Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Numerical Experiments

 \section{Numerical Experiments}

-The main objective in this section is to apply the proposed model to different scenarios and evaluate its performance.
-We evaluate the performance of the Whittle's index policy (WI), modified Whittle index policy (MWI) and myopic policy in terms of their value (discounted cumulative reward).
+In this section we consider different parametric scenarios and evaluate the performance of Whittle's index policy (WI), online rollout policy, modified Whittle's index policy (MWI) and myopic policy (MP) in terms of their value (discounted cumulative reward). {The impact of parameters such as the number of arms ($N$), number of played arms per slot ($M$), number of always available arms ($K$) and the reward structure is studied.}

-Modified Whittle index (MWI) is a less complex alternative to Whittle's index considered in \cite{Brown17,Kaza19}.
+{Whittle's index policy plays the arms with $M$ highest values of $(Y_n(t)W_n(\pi_n(t))).$ Myopic policy chooses the arms with $M$ highest expected immediate rewards, i.e., it considers the expression $Y_n(t)(\pi_n(t)\eta_{n,0}+(1-\pi_n(t))\eta_{n,1})$ as index for arm $n$.} Modified Whittle index (MWI) is a less complex alternative to Whittle's index considered in \cite{Brown17,Kaza19}.
 However, its performance is found to be highly sensitive to problem parameters, in case of RMABs \cite{Kaza19}.
 It is defined for MDPs with finite horizon.
 The value of MWI at time $t$ is given as $m_t(\pi) = \mathcal{L}_{m_{t+1}}^1V(\pi,1)-\mathcal{L}_{m_{t+1}}^0V(\pi,1).$

-Let us first mention a few things about the simulation setup and numerical examples.
-The policies are evaluated for different bandit instances (a parameter set is called an instance).
+In the following numerical examples, policies are evaluated for different bandit instances (a parameter set is called an instance).
 A bandit instance is specified by giving the values of 1) number of arms $N,$ 2) state transition probabilities of arms $p^n_{ij}(y,a),$ 3) availability probabilities of arms $\theta^a_n(y),$ 4) reward structure $\eta_{n,i},$ 5) success probabilities $\rho_n(i).$ For each bandit instance, the value function of each policy is computed, and averaged over numerous sample sequences of states and arm availability.

-We will now see the results of five experiments which will provide insight into the performance of various policies.
-Experiments $1$ $\&$ $2$ consider a $15$-armed bandit instance with same transition matrices and rewards, for stochastic and semi-deterministic availability models, respectively.
-Experiments $3,$ $4$ $\&$ $5$ consider several $100$-armed bandit instances with randomly generated transition matrices and rewards for stochastic and semi-deterministic availability models.
+We now present the results of three experiments which will provide insight into the performance of various policies. {Discount factor $\beta$ is $0.99$ for all experiments.
+Experiment-$0$ considers $10$-armed bandit instances and compares the performances of various policies in case of constrained and unconstrained availability.} Experiments $1$ $\&$ $2$ consider a $15$-armed bandit instance with same transition matrices and rewards, for stochastic and semi-deterministic availability models, respectively.